HHS/OPRE-OPS/docs/how_we_work.md

 ## Engineering team roles

+### Tech Lead role

+Amy Mok will act as our Tech Lead for this project, with backup support from Alex Soble and Carly Jugler.

 ### Table of responsibilities

 Task/Responsibility | Primary | Backup
 -- | -- | --
-More tech-lead-specific things… Keep tabs on the different eng streams and whether they’re flowing smoothly individually and togetherEnsure engs have a good sense of their roles; eng team roles/shape matched to the work that needs doing | AM | ARS
+Keep tabs on the different eng streams and whether they’re flowing smoothly individually and together<br>
-Meet with PM to provide initial perspective on draft milestones, cycles, stories | AM | CJ Meet with OCIO to represent project, fill out ATO docs** | ARS | AM, CJ Guide eng team to technical decisions | ARS | AM, CJ
+Ensure engs have a good sense of their roles; eng team roles/shape matched to the work that needs doing | AM | ARS Meet with PM to provide initial perspective on draft milestones, cycles, stories | AM | CJ Meet with OCIO to represent project, fill out ATO docs** | ARS | AM, CJ Guide eng team to technical decisions | ARS | AM, CJ